For the past 10-15 years, streaming apps have become the go-to place for the very best television series on the planet.

 - The Handmaid’s Tale – Based on the book of the same name, this series follows life in the dystopian world of Gilead.
 Although set in the future, the world feels entirely backwards due to its treatment of, and attitudes towards, women.
 The series follows a young Mother who is trying to escape the oppressive regime.

-While Disney Plus has only just turned two years old and doesn’t yet hold a candle to Amazon Prime and Netflix in terms of the volume of original/exclusive TV series, it is Disney and they do own two absolute giants of the entertainment world in Marvel Studios and Star Wars.
+Disney Plus has only just turned two years old, and whilst it doesn’t compare to Amazon Prime and Netflix in terms of the volume of original/exclusive TV series, it’s getting there.

 As a huge Star Wars and Marvel fan myself, I’m perhaps a little biased and if you don’t like either of these studios then honestly, there’s no point in subscribing to Disney Plus.